 Applicants must have a PhD in astronomy, computational physics, or a related field by the start date of the appointment.
 The position includes internationally competitive salary and research budget.

 Application instructions: Please submit CV, list of publications, statement on past research and future interests, and names and addresses of 3 references to firstname.lastname@example.org.
-Applications will be reviewed starting January 26 2019, but the position will remain open until filled.
+Applications deadline is February 10 2019, but the position will remain open until filled.